Frontify/brand-sdk/.changeset/dull-games-cross.md

 "@frontify/guideline-blocks-settings": patch
 ---

-Add missing path for types in the export list
+fix: Add missing path for types in the export list